ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 The components required for such architecture:

 1. Users access the application through IBM Cloud Internet Services (CIS).
-2. CIS routes traffic to a healthy location.
+2. CIS routes traffic to the active location.
 3. Within a location a load balancer redirects traffic to a server.
 4. Databases deployed on a virtual server, meaning you would configure the database and setup replications and backups between regions.
 The alternative would be use a database-as-service, a topic discussed later in the tutorial.
 5. File storage to store the application images and files, File storage offers the capability to take a snapshot at a given time and date, this snapshot then can be reused within another region, something in which you would do manually.